Boyu-J/CS_5824-Course_Project/README.md

 ## Introduction
-In this project, convolutional neural network is used to build the whole system, and model evaluation is carried out on two facial expression recognition datasets(JAFFE and CK+).
+In this project, convolutional neural network is used to build the whole system, and model evaluation is carried out on two facial expression recognition datasets(Jaffe and CK+).

 ## Data preparation